AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/spark.md

 ---
 keywords: Experience Platform;home;popular topics
 solution: Experience Platform
-title: Create a Spark source connector in the UI
+title: Create an Apache Spark on Azure HDInsights source connector in the UI
 topic: overview
 ---

-# Create a Spark source connector in the UI
+# Create an Apache Spark on Azure HDInsights source connector in the UI

 Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
-This tutorial provides steps for creating a Spark source connector using the Platform user interface.
+This tutorial provides steps for creating an Apache Spark on Azure HDInsights source connector using the Platform user interface.

 ## Getting started